What is Internal Communication?

 You need to think about different intranet personalities.
 Following are some designated types of users:

-- Energetic networker: These people are quite popular because of their frequent visits and well-known posts to different news and announcements.
+These people are quite popular because of their frequent visits and well-known posts to different news and announcements.
 Because of their active status, they share interesting facts and relevant information over the intranets with others.
-They give answers to other people’s questions and help spread any important news to other employees.
+They answer other people’s questions and help spread important news to other employees.

-- Dormant specialist: These people despite possessing high knowledge do not hug the intranet to disseminate the information.
-They obviously choose other platforms for this and love to work in a silo.
-Still, whenever they come and pose any feedback it is deemed to be highly effective.
+Despite possessing high knowledge, these people do not hug the intranet to disseminate information.
+They choose other platforms for this and love to work in a silo.
+Still, whenever they come and pose any feedback, it is deemed to be highly effective.

-- Enthusiastic sharer: These people do not read the content and share with everyone sans any relevancy of the message.
+These people do not read the content and share it with everyone sans any relevancy of the message.
 Most of the time, they like each and every piece of information just to earn exposure.
-Their posting does not have any relevance to the main article and is unnecessarily lengthy.
+Their posting is irrelevant to the main article and unnecessarily lengthy.
 They dilute the intranet and are ignored.

-- Ardent listener: These people, though seem to be an inactive specialist, do always keep them undercover.
-They are visible rarely but very much plugged in and rarely post comments.
+Though they seem, inactive specialists, these people always keep them undercover.
+They are rarely visible but very much plugged in and rarely post comments.
 They eavesdrop heavily.

-- Unseen Ingrid: These people are not at all listening or overtly sharing any post on the intranet.
+These people are not listening or overtly sharing any posts on the intranet.
 They are simply not visible.
-They do not read, post, or like anything on the intranet.
+Also, they do not read, post, or like anything on the intranet.
 They are, in a way, unaware of any happenings in the intranet.
 They are still good employees.
-Only, they do not have any exposure.
-The internal communication manager must think about some incentives to make them at least ardent listeners or lurkers.
+Only they do not have any exposure.
+The internal communication manager must consider incentives to make them at least ardent listeners or lurkers.

 To tackle all of these personalities, the internal communication manager must implement certain techniques: